 1. Monitoring Program Objective: The monitoring program is intended to assist the permittees in determining the overall effectiveness of the SWMP being implemented under this permit, to assist them in identifying and prioritizing portions of the MS4 requiring additional controls, and to evaluate load reductions that have occurred during the permit period.
 The monitoring program is also intended to identify local sources where urban stormwater is adversely affecting surface water resources.

-2. Monitoring Program Requirements: The existing monitoring plan that was approved by the Department on October 23, 2003 (modifications approved on November 10, 2009) shall continue to be implemented by the permittees upon issuance of the permit.
-Given the new requirements in this permit for water bodies with EPA-established or adopted TMDLs, the permittees may modify or develop a new plan for submittal, review, and approval by the Department.
+2. Monitoring Program Requirements: The existing monitoring plan that was approved by the Department on November 10, 2009 (modifications approved onJanuary 24, 2014) shall continue to be implemented by the permittees upon issuance of the permit.
+Given the new requirements in this permit for water bodies with EPA-established or Department-adopted TMDLs, the permittees may modify or develop a new plan for submittal, review, and approval by the Department.

 Submission of the Monitoring Plan for Review: The permittees shall submit a copy of the existing Monitoring Plan, including any suggested changes to improve the plan, as an attachment to the Year 4 ANNUAL REPORT.
 The revised plan shall be prepared in accordance with the Department’s Guidance For Preparing Stormwater Monitoring Plans As Required For Phase I Municipal Separate Storm Sewer System (MS4) Permits (dated August 1, 2009).
 The Department will review how well the existing Monitoring Plan measures the effectiveness of the SWMP as part of the permit reissuance process.
 Specifically, the submission of the monitoring plan shall: